ucsb-cs148-f21/project-t08-servedup/team/kaede.md

 Name: Kaede Hamada
+- A junior transfer CS major.

-My project idea:
+My project ideas:

-- Display the ists of dining halls and menus.
+- Display the lists of dining halls and their menus.
-- Display ratings, reviews and pictures.
+- Display the ratings, reviews, and pictures of dishes.
-- Avoid inappropriate posts by using user reports/flags.
+- Avoid or Manage inappropriate posts from users.